corinne-forever/corinfinite/docs/Obsidian setup.md

 Site to generate JS: https://obsidian-clipper-maker.ganesshkumar.com/

 # Web hosting
+## Github Publish
 For free to 4 dollars a month I can host this on Github with the [Github Publish](https://github.com/ObsidianPublisher/obsidian-github-publisher/tree/master) extension.
 The theme isn't as nice but I also don't love the default.

-To update the contents with Github Publish run the `Refresh published and upload new notes` command.
+The behavior of the commands is a bit wonky.
+Do a `Refresh all published notes` after making edits and there are note changes to upload.
+But do a `Refresh published and upload new notes`

+## Obsidian Publish
 Obsidian Publish is 8/month which isn't a lot but I don't particularly love the default layout and long term MkDocs may be more flexible.

-To